watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 To find out if your company's tool is feasible for this approach, check out our Adoption Guide [here](./docs/ADOPTION_GUIDE.md).
 If you'd like some help to build an integration, [contact us here](https://www.ibm.com/watson/assistant-integrations/?utm_medium=webchatbyosd).

+## Support

+This is an open source project of example implementations to help people get started on their own custom code.
+Any custom code used with Watson Assistant is the responsibility of the developer and is not covered by IBM support.
+If you find a bug in these examples, please submit a pull request with a fix.
+See [./CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Example Implementations
 We provide reference implementations that provide fully functional integrations with popular service desks.
 These implementations, while functional, are examples only, and have not been vetted for production use.